saizo80/Dividend-Finder/README.md

 It was a very easy thing to program it in Python, and since I am now starting to use Java, it seemed fitting to be the first thing that I wrote with it.

+I guess I also decided to recode it into C++ just to be thorough.